gitbenjazz/ScanHand/README.md

 ###Code explained

-We use opencv to process the frames and mediapipe to detect the hands
+I use opencv to process the frames and mediapipe to detect the hands
 ```python
     import cv2 as cv
     import mediapipe as mp